-Backups can only be done for an entire database, not for specific schemas or tables.
-The backup contains the consistent state of the database at the time when the backup was started, and includes only completed transactions that were committed at that time.
+You can only create a backup of the entire database, not of individual schemas or tables.
+The backup contains the consistent state of the database at the time when the backup was started, and it includes only completed transactions that were committed at that time.

 Backups are stored on archive volumes in a compressed format.

 Exasol provides the following two types of backups:

 - Full backup (Level 0): A full backup that contains all database blocks.

 - Incremental backup (Level 1 - Level 9): A backup of data that has been added or modified since the last full or incremental backup.

 The backup levels work as follows:

 - Level 1 is an incremental backup that contains the changes since the full backup was saved.

 - Level 2 is an incremental backup to level 1.
 It contains the changes since the last level 1 backup was saved.